coleifer/peewee/docs/peewee/relationships.rst

 Relational databases derive most of their power from the ability to link rows across tables.
-This document explains how Peewee models those links, what happens under the hood when you traverse them, and how to write queries that cross table boundaries efficiently.
+This document explains how Peewee models those links, what happens when you traverse them, and how to write queries that cross table boundaries efficiently.

 Model Definitions